How can we help you?

 Still in Pain?
 Please Call Us!

-If pain increases rather than improves after the second day, please contact our Pimpama dental clinic promptly.
+If pain increases rather than improves after the second day, please contact our team at Dental in Focus Pimpama promptly.
 Our dentists can place a soothing medicated dressing that relieves discomfort and speeds up healing.

 General Dentistry